leafstorm/lexington/docs/regex.rst

       Creates a regular expression that either matches this regex or `other`.
       (Equivalent to `union`.)

+   .. method:: regex ** count

+      Creates a regular expression that matches this regex `count` times.
+      (Equivalent to `repeat`.
+Keep in mind that this is the exponentiation operator, not multiplication as is more common with Python's strings.)

    .. automethod:: star

    .. automethod:: plus